-There is a lot of effort that goes into a reforestation project, and SLE has the entire process down to a science.
+There is a lot of effort that goes into a reforestation project, and Stream-Link Education (Stream-Link, SLE) has the entire process down to a science.
 The following consists of the preparation, organization and implementation that is required in order to guarantee a successful tree planting:

 - The first step involves identifying a suitable area for a tree planting along a local stream.
 Many times, there are sources of pollution nearby (grazing cattle, highways) and the planting will serve as a "buffer" between the stream and the pollution source.

-- Identify plants: It is important that native trees and shrubs are planted, and the SLE staff will identify where these plants will be most effective and how many to plant on a given site.
+- Identify plants: It is important that native trees and shrubs are planted, and the Stream-Link team will identify where these plants will be most effective and how many to plant on a given site.

 - Perform site prep including: mowing, weed whacking, auguring holes, setting up supplies and equipment.